Summer Camp Policies

 OFF-SITE TRAVEL BETWEEN LOCATIONS:

 Registration grants permission for campers in the company of the group to which they are assigned and under the supervision of The Umbrella and/or Concord Recreation staff to travel by foot between the two institutions.
-Campers will leave The Umbrella property by bus to travel to the Emerson Fields at Concord Recreation for the lunch break and return to The Umbrella approximately 1 hour later.
+Campers will leave The Umbrella property by foot to travel to the Emerson Fields at Concord Recreation for the lunch break and return to The Umbrella approximately 1 hour later.
 Concord Recreation is located at 90 Stow Street, Concord and The Umbrella is located at 40 Stow Street, Concord.

 OTHER OUTSIDE TIME: